Last updated May 20, 2019

 Understanding Your Undergraduate Path:

 Morningside College has a 3 +3 program with the University of Iowa College of Law.
-Students may complete a pre-approved 3-year program in Political Science or Psychology and apply as Juniors at the College of Law.
+Students may complete a pre-approved 3-year program in Political Science and apply as Juniors at the College of Law.
 Credits completed after the first year at the University of Iowa College of Law will transfer back to Morningside College to complete the Bachelor of Arts degree.

 Dr. Patrick McKinlay

 Professor of Political Science

 Applying to Law School: